Ultra-Fast Accurate AoA Estimation via Automotive Massive-MIMO Radar

 \subsection{Fast MUSIC Method -- 1}

-In fast-MUSIC, we are concerned with the efficient estimation of a signal subspace and the high-resolution DoA at a scalable linear complexity.
-To accomplish this, we may approximate the large covariance matrix $\S \in \mathbb{C}^{M \times M}$ by 3 small matrices, which are known also as sketches, in a special form $\S\simeq \C\W\C^H$, as illustrated in Figure 3.
-Meanwhile, in order to reduce the time complexity to the maximum, we resort to a simple random sampling technique to abstract the involved matrix sketch $\C \in \CB^{M \times p}$ ($K \leq p \ll M$) from $\S$.
+In our fast-MUSIC algorithm, we firstly approximate the large covariance $\S \in \mathbb{C}^{M \times M}$ with three small matrices (referred as matrix sketches), in the special form: $\S\simeq \C\W\C^H$ (as in Figure 2).
+Meanwhile, in order to minimize the computational complexity, we resort to a simple random sampling technique to abstract the involved matrix sketch $\C \in \CB^{M \times p}$ ($K \leq p \ll M$) from $\S$.